Interpersonal therapy may help if you’re looking for a short-term therapeutic approach to address your relationship challenges and mood symptoms.

 Based on what your therapist found and formulated during the beginning phase, they will now focus on addressing the challenge area: grief, role transition, role dispute, or interpersonal deficits.

-This phase will also focus on establishing and addressing the link between this challenge area and your mood symptoms.
+This phase will also focus on establishing and addressing the link between this challenging area and your mood symptoms.

 The middle phase usually goes from session four to session 14.